-The House of Hope has been an active contributor to Vernon’s social fabric for over 25 years.
-More than 1100 people are being assisted through the Food Bank’s programs each month.
+The Salvation Army has been helping the people of Vernon since 1911.
+More than 1,100 people currently receive monthly assistance from our Food Bank.
 About 32% of those we assist are youth and children under the age of 18 years.
 Each of these needy persons would have gone hungry without the generous support and kindness of our community.

 We operate under the name “House of Hope” because we work every day to restore a sense of hope and dignity for all who enter our doors.